geoserver/geoserver-history/src/release/README.txt

   http://jira.codehaus.org/browse/GEOS/fixforversion/14787

-This release is based on Geotools 2.5.5.
+This release is based on GeoTools 2.5.5.

 GeoServer 1.7.3 (March 9, 2009)
 -------------------------------